 Applying for a Social Security Number If You Have a Job

-In order to apply for a SSN, you will need to visit the Social Security Administration with the documents that pertain to your situation, listed below:
+In order to apply for a SSN, you will need to take the following steps:

 - A completed Social Security Application

-- An employment offer letter from USC STAMPED and SIGNED by an international student advisor.
+- An employment verification letter from USC STAMPED and SIGNED by an international student advisor.
 (This letter is obtained from your hiring department, but must be stamped by ISS.)

 - If you are a J-1 Student with a DS-2019 from an organization other than USC: A letter from your sponsor